 Wildfire frequency, intensity, and rate of spread have increased within the wildland-urban interfaces in Los Angeles County.
-These events create direct impacts to local water resources through destruction or impairment of water supply and wastewater infrastructure, and indirect effects on surface water quality and watershed functionality.
-In addition, post-wildire impacts such as erosion and debris flows on watersheds lands can create flood management emergencies as well as long-term reduction in debris basin functionality, reservoir storage, and groundwater recharge potential.
+These events create direct impacts to local water resources through destruction or impairment of water supply and wastewater infrastructure, as well as indirect effects on surface water quality and watershed functionality.
+In addition, post-wildfire impacts of erosion and debris flows on watershed lands can create flood management emergencies as well as long-term reduction in debris basin functionality and reservoir storage and groundwater recharge potential.
 Reducing wildfire ignition sources and fire-contributing species that exacerbate wildfire impact are key areas to target for enhanced resilience.
-Furthermore, the ability to effectively manage existing flood control debris basins and reservoirs to their highest potential is critical to protecting the environment and communities and to maximizing stormwater capture during precipitation events.
+In addition, the ability to effectively manage existing flood control debris basins and reservoirs to their highest potential is critical to protecting the environment and communities as well as our ability to maximize stormwater capture during precipitation events.
 Water management agencies within wildland-urban interfaces need to be prepared for wildfire events and have plans in place for them to mitigate wildfire damage, respond during wildfire events, and minimize post-wildfire impacts.

-24 | LACOUNTY WATER PLAN | 25
+22 | LACOUNTY WATER PLAN | 23